Boost your career with Sustainability skills

 Syllabus

 Topic 1.
-Sustainability and ESG in the Energy Industry
+Sustainability in the Energy Industry

 Learning objectives: